... and use it to guide you, your family & your patients to better health & well-being.

 One of the most memorable weeks Sharon had during that time was when a marketing campaign she created brought in close to $50,000 in 4 days!
 That was quite a cash flow in 2007!

 During those years, Sharon lived an adventurous lifestyle beyond what she had ever dreamed of!
 For over a year, she lived off-grid in a tropical paradise in Hawaii.
-Then she returned to the mainland, bought a liveaboard sailboat, and moved it to a beautiful lake in Arkansas where she lived part-time on the boat and part-time in a cottage in a national forest, next to a stream.
+Then she returned to the mainland, bought a liveaboard sailboat, and moved it to a beautiful lake in Arkansas where she lived part-time on the boat and part-time in a cottage, next to a stream, in a national forest.

 However, Sharon had only entered the “home study CE courses for massage therapists” market because it seemed like a good business opportunity.
 She hadn’t considered if she would be happy in her business, and she was not happy in it!